This policy was last modified on – February 2023.

 After stripping out any information that would personally identify you from within the set of Contact Information, Personal Network Information and Log Data we collect from you, we may combine that information with information we collect from other Spambrella users and customers (collectively the “Aggregated Information“) in order to improve the quality and value of Spambrella Services and to analyze and understand how our Site is used.

 Technologies such as cookies or similar technologies are used by Spambrella and our partners, affiliates, or analytics or service providers.
-These are used in storing content information and preferences, analyzing trends, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
+These are used in storing content information and preferences, analyzing trends, administering the site, tracking users’ movements around the site, and gathering demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 Behavioral Targeting / Re-Targeting

 We partner with a third party to either display advertising on our Web site or to manage our advertising on other sites.
-Our third party partner may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you advertising based upon your browsing activities and interests.
-If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by going to http://preferences-mgr.truste.com/ (or if located in the European Union please go here http://www.youronlinechoices.eu/).
+Our third-party partner may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you with advertising based upon your browsing activities and interests.
+If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt out by going to http://preferences-mgr.truste.com/ (or if located in the European Union please go here http://www.youronlinechoices.eu/).
 Please note this does not opt you out of being served ads.
 You will continue to receive generic ads.